anushkamehta31/SimpleTodo/README.md

 ## Notes

-It was challenging to following the older version of Android Studio.
+One challenge with this assignment involved recognizing differences between the older version of Android Studio and the one we are currently using.
+Additionally, understanding the Adapter for the Recycler View was tricky and required that the ViewHolder be implemented first!

 ## License